pwa-builder/pwabuilder-ios/README.md

 The code is a fork of https://github.com/khmyznikov/ios-pwa-wrap, licensed under [The Unlicense](https://unlicense.org/).
 A big thanks to Gleb for permitting PWABuilder to to use, fork, and improve on his PWA template.

-# Running locally
+### Running Locally

-Open the solution in Visual Studio and hit F5 to run. https://localhost:44314 will open with a page allowing you to test the service.
+You will need [Docker](https://www.docker.com/products/docker-desktop/) and the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to run this service locally.

+Steps:

+1. Run `az acr login -n pwabuilder` to authenticate with our Azure Container Registry.

+2. Run `docker-compose up` to start the service.

+3. Visit `localhost:5000` to see the iOS packaging testing interface.

-You may also generate a package manually by POSTing to `/packages/create` with the following JSON body:
+Alternately, you can POST to `/packages/create` with the following JSON body:

 ```json
 {